frederikvig/nyum/_recipes/chicken-thighs-with-cherry-tomatoes.md

 ---

 > Cook the cherry tomato sauce.
-Add the cherry tomatoes, lemon juice, the remainder of the za'atar, and another pinch of kosher salt and black pepper.
-Cover and cook for about 5 to 10 minutes or until the cherry tomatoes have fully collapsed into a sauce.
+Add the cherry tomatoes, lemon juice, the remainder of the za'atar, and 1 teaspoon of kosher salt and a pinch of black pepper.
+Cover and cook for about 5 minutes, add the olives and cook covered for another 5 minutes or until the cherry tomatoes have fully collapsed into a sauce.
 You can help them along by gently crushing them with the back of a spoon.
 Taste and adjust seasoning to your liking.

 ---